wangziqi2013/wangziqi2013.github.io/_posts/2019-09-05-supporting-x86-64-addr-xlat-for-100s-of-gpu-lanes.markdown

 Another challenge with virtual address GPUs is that the content of TLB might become stale due to the GPU driver modifying the page table.
 When this happens, a TLB shootdown is initiated by the operating system on behalf of the process that modifies the page table.
 The GPU must also be notified in the case of a TLB shootdown to avoid using a stale translation to access memory.
-The paper proposes letting the operating system
+The paper proposes letting the operating system to send a shootdown message to the GPU, such that the per-CU TLB can also invalidate entries by their own.
+Again, the OS should be made aware of the fact that the currently running process is not necessarily the process that provides mapping for the GPU.
+The TLB shootdown will not be sent if the GPU page table is not the current one under modification.